pragya-p-github/ACM_Project/README.md

 Axios is used to make the requests to the server.

-Most importantly shortid is used for generating short ids.
+Most importantly shortid library is used for generating short and unique IDs for the shortened URLs.

 CORS is used for establishing a middleware for all routes in the application, allowing requests from any domain.